NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 #### Setting Vulnerability Auditing Modes

 There will be different modes to audit vulnerabilities based on the developer's or developer's team preference.
-To do this, a developer will opt-in to a feature called `<NuGetAuditMode>` which will have different modes such as `direct`, `transitive`, and `all`.
+To do this, a developer will opt-in to a feature called `<NuGetAuditMode>` which will have different modes such as `direct`, and `all`.

-These modes should be pretty straight-forward. `direct` will scan for any top-level vulnerabilities, `transitive` will scan for any transitive-level vulnerabilities, and `all` will scan for both top-level and transitive-level vulnerabilities.
+These modes should be pretty straight-forward. `direct` will scan for any top-level vulnerabilities, and `all` will scan for both top-level and transitive-level vulnerabilities.
 The default will be `direct` until the experience is ready to be `all` given that transitive vulnerabilities are the majority of vulnerability notices (90%+).

-When a known vulnerability is found that is of the `transitive` level, it will include the path to the project containing the top-level package and including the name and version of the package the vulnerable transitive dependency is coming from.
+When a known vulnerability is found that is of the transitive level, it will include the path to the project containing the top-level package and including the name and version of the package the vulnerable transitive dependency is coming from.
 Transitive level known vulnerabilities should not be a warning, but rather a message/informational MSBuild severity as they should not break builds but still be brought up in the Error List as informational.

 #### Setting an Audit Level